joonaxyz/joonaxyz.github.io/_posts/2019-12-30-vulnhub-goldeneye.md

 <br/><br/>
 ## Reverse Shell

-Enumerating the site as admin we find that the Moodle version is `2.2.3`.
+Enumerating the site as admin we find the Moodle version `2.2.3`.
 If we Google exploits for this, we find a remote command execution vulnerability [CVE-2013-3630][CVE-2013-3630].
 >By updating the path for the spellchecker to an arbitrary command, an attacker can run arbitrary commands in the context of the web application upon spellchecking requests.

-So if we change the path for spellchecker, and run it, we get a reverse shell.<br/>
+So if we change the path for spellchecker, let's say to and run it, we get a reverse shell.<br/>
 Spellchecker path -setting is at **Home > Site administration > Server > System paths.**

 Before we can exploit this we have to change the `Spell engine` from default "Google Spell" to "PSpellShell" at **Home > Site administration >